B2B Influencer Marketing Strategy: The Guide for Success in 2023

 3. Resonance: The engagement they get from posting and creating content

-These B2B influencer marketing tools do an excellent job at this because it’s counting numbers.
+These B2B influencer marketing tools do an excellent job at this because they count numbers.
 That’s it.
-And even with different algorithms, most influencer identification tools are consistent with each other when ranking topical-based industry influencers.
+And, even with different algorithms, most influencer identification tools are consistent with each other when ranking topical-based industry influencers.
 The three data points are just weighted differently.

 Measuring B2B Influence

-The last step in measuring influence is reference.
+The last step in measuring influence is “reference.”
 Reference has two equal parts.
-First, it measures how often (if at all) the media or other influencers reference the individual in question.
-In other words, are they being mentioned in articles, reports, blog posts, podcasts, or social media?
+First, it measures how often (if at all) the media or other influencers reference the individual.
+In other words, are they mentioned in articles, reports, blog posts, podcasts, or social media?

 The second part is how often a specific audience mentions the influencer, like developers, security engineers, or CTOs.
 Again, this can be a manual process unless you have access to a social media intelligence platform that can save you time and money.